hphelion/documentation/network.howto.md

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

-If you prefer to use the [HP Helion Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.
+If you prefer to use the [HP Helion Public Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.

 #### Assigning access permission to services #### {#access}